Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Strategy Iteration with Tree Labels

 \section{Strategy Iteration with Tree Labels}

 In this section, we present a strategy iteration algorithm (Algorithm \ref{algo:strategy+iteration}) whose pivots are guided by a universal tree.
 It takes as input an instance $(G,\pi)$, a universal tree $T$, and an initial strategy $\tau_1$ for Odd.
 Throughout, it maintains a node labeling $\mu:V\rightarrow \bar{L}(T)$, initialized as the least simultaneous fixed point of $\mathcal{G}^\uparrow_{\tau_1}$.
-At the start of every iteration, the algorithm maintains a strategy $\tau$ for Odd, and a node labeling $\mu:V\rightarrow \bar{L}(T)$ which is feasible in $G_\tau$.
-Furthermore, there are no loose arcs in $G_\tau$ with respect to $\mu$.
+At the start of every iteration, the algorithm maintains a strategy $\tau$ for Odd such that the following two invariants hold: (1) $\mu$ is feasible in $G_\tau$; and (2) there are no loose arcs in $G_\tau$ with respect to $\mu$.
 So, every arc in $G_\tau$ is either tight (usable by Even in her counterstrategy $\sigma$) or violated (not used by Even).
 Note that our initial node labeling satisfies these conditions with respect to $\tau_1$.

 For $v \in V_1$, we call a violated arc $vw\in E$ with respect to $\mu$ \emph{admissible} (as it admits Odd to perform an improvement).
 If there are no admissible arcs in $G$, then the algorithm terminates.
 In this case, $\mu$ is feasible in $G$.
 Otherwise, Odd pivots to a new strategy $\tau'$ by switching to admissible arc(s).
 The choice of which admissible arc(s) to pick is governed by a \emph{pivot rule}.
 Then, $\mu$ is updated to $\mu^{\mathcal{G}^\uparrow_{\tau'}}$.
-Due to the minimality of $\mu^{\mathcal{G}^\uparrow_{\tau'}}$, there are no loose arcs in $G_{\tau'}$ with respect to $\mu^{\mathcal{G}^\uparrow_{\tau'}}$, so this invariant continues to hold in the next iteration.
+Note that both invariants continue to hold at the start of the next iteration.
+Indeed, there are no loose arc in $G_\tau$ with respect to $\mu$ due to the minimality of $\mu^{\mathcal{G}^\uparrow_{\tau'}}$.

 We remark that a strategy $\tau$ may occur more than once during the course of the algorithm, as mentioned in the description of strategy iteration in Section~\ref{sec:intro}.
 This is because the fixed points of $\mathcal{G}^\uparrow_\tau$ are not necessarily unique.
 See Figure \ref{fig:iterations} for an example run with a perfect universal tree and a succinct universal tree.